 • One of only 385 Outside Bonnet Latch Roadsters produced

-Early Outside Bonnet Latch E-Type Roadster which scored 100-points at the Jaguar Owners Club Concours finished in a stunning original color combination of Opalescent Dark Blue over Light Blue upholstery.
+Early outside bonnet latch E-Type Roadster which scored 100-points at the Jaguar Owners Club Concours finished in a stunning original color combination of Opalescent Dark Blue over Light Blue upholstery.
 At the beginning of the first series, XKEs featured outside bonnet latches, welded louvers, and flat floors.
 The paintwork is in pristine condition with perfect gaps and panel fit.
 The upholstery is in remarkable condition and features light blue Connelly leather upholstery and a dark blue canvas convertible top, as it had when it left the factory.
 The chrome 15″ knockoff wire wheels are mounted with Avon radial CR-6 ZZ 205 70 VR15 tires.

 In recent years, the supply of highly original early E-Types for restoration has dwindled, so the discovery of an original low-mileage example was notable.
 Fortunately, it ended up in the care of an experienced Jaguar restoration facility, Classic Showcase, a marque specialist in Oceanside, California who preserved as much of the car's originality as possible.
 In 2014, they performed a comprehensive restoration to the highest level possible at no expense spared.
 Included in the restoration process, the vehicle has been completely dissembled, and the body was stripped to bare metal and placed on a rotisserie.
 It was then primed, sealed, and painted in its original color.
 All the mechanical and electrical were gone through and restored, or replaced, as necessary.
-The transmission, clutch, and hydraulic systems were fully restored or replaced, and the car has received all new rubber, grommets, and seals.
-In addition, the brightwork has been fitted, and triple plated to show quality.
-A complete new interior was fitted and installed using the correct English materials.
+The transmission, clutch, and hydraulic systems were fully restored or replaced, and the car has received all-new rubber, grommets, and seals.
+In addition, the brightwork has been fitted, and triple-plated to show quality.
+A completely new interior was fitted and installed using the correct English materials.
 The Roadster's parts and components have been restored in the proper colors and finishes as well, and NOS parts were used wherever possible.

 • Scored 100 points at the Jaguar Owners Club of Los Angeles Concours d'Elegance 2014